Heritage Insurance Brokers – Terms of Business Agreement

 These fees may be subject to change.
 Where there are changes, we will confirm this clearly and the actual amount will always be disclosed to you before you commit to purchasing the product.

-As insurance brokers our remuneration may be as a fee agreed with you or from commission paid to us by insurers based on the amount they charge you.
+As insurance brokers our remuneration will be as a fee agreed with you and from commission paid to us by insurers based on the amount they charge you.
 You are entitled, at any time, to request information regarding any commission which we may have received as a result of placing or renewing your insurance cover.

 We take any commission once we receive your payment as cleared funds and prior to payment of the premium to the insurer.